 As the teacher creates the I-chart with student input, she calls upon children to provide correct and incorrect models.
 By calling on those children who are likely to experience difficulty with a positive behavior, and asking them to provide the incorrect model followed by the correct model, the teacher can give that student his or her chance for attention.
 The teacher can then be assured that the child is capable of doing the positive behavior and can remind the child of this demonstration if need be.

-I have always appreciated the commonsense advice that The Sisters have offered about barometer children through their video links and articles.
-In particular, I have found the idea about giving the barometer child a small piece of carpet or mat to define his or her physical space during Read to Self to be very constructive advice.
-A sand timer may also help a barometer child become more accustomed to reading the whole time.
+I have always appreciated the commonsense advice shared through these video links and articles.
+In particular, I have found the idea about giving child a small piece of carpet or mat to define his or her physical space during Read to Self to be very constructive advice.
+A sand timer may also help a child become more accustomed to reading the whole time.

 After thinking about the behavior challenges that students might encounter with the Daily Five, I am assured that for every inherent problem there is a solution.
 Training, suitable time parameters, I-charts, and modeling will provide solutions to any bumps we run into.